COVID-19: Resources for Academic Administrators

 A traveller is eligible to enter or return to Canada if they qualify as a fully vaccinated traveller.
 Check if you qualify to enter as a fully vaccinated traveller.

 COVID Mandatory Quarantine

-Canadian Citizens, Canadian permanent residents (PR), those registered under the Indian Act and protected people can travel to Canada while the border is closed to other foreign nationals.
+Canadian Citizens, Canadian permanent residents (PR), those registered under the Indian Act and protected people can travel to Canada even while the border may be closed to other foreign nationals.

 If you are a Canadian PR returning to Canada, ensure your PR card is valid on the date you plan to return to Canada.
 Having an expired PR card will seriously complicate the process of re-entering Canada.

 As of November 21, 2020, travellers to Canada must submit COVID-related information digitally.
 Use the ArriveCAN app to comply with the new mandatory requirements.

 Before you plan your return, please check the most recent information about the border restrictions and entry requirements for Canadians.
 See information from the Canadian Government for returning Canadians.